ESGF/esgf-user-support/docs/user_guide.rst

 * Passwords are associated with particular OpenIDs, which may be issued from an ESGF node other than the one currently logged into.
 * Passwords can only be retrieved if logged into the ESGF node that issued the ESGF OpenID.

 #.
-Click the Login link in the upper right corner of the CoG page
+Click the Login link in the upper right corner of the page

     .. image:: images/login_link.png